Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 9. How does AWS notify customers about security and privacy events pertaining to AWS services?
     - A. Using the AWS ACM service.
-    - B. Using Security Bulletins.
+    - B. Using Security Bulletins. [official channel AWS uses to notify customers about security and privacy events related to AWS services.]
     - C. Using the AWS Management Console.
     - D. Using Compliance Resources.
+[Provide documentation and certifications for compliance]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B